Joshuaalbert/jaxns/README.md

 # Install
 Make sure you have JAX and the usual suspects with `pip install jax jaxlib numpy matplotlib scipy`.
-Install with `python setup.py install` or `pip install git+http://github.com/Joshuaalbert/jaxns.git`.
+Install with `pip install jaxns` or `pip install git+http://github.com/Joshuaalbert/jaxns.git`.

 # Quick start